-SHW112.3 Approval may be obtained to hold junior and senior classes when applicable, except western pleasure, reining and working cow horse events which may be divided into three classes.
+SHW112.3 Approval may be obtained to hold junior and senior open division classes when applicable; western pleasure, reining and working cow horse events which may be divided into three classes.

-SHW112.4 No 2-year-old may be shown in any performance class prior to July I of its 2-year-old year, except in showmanship at halter.
+SHW112.4 No 2-year-old may be shown in any performance class prior to July 1 of its 2-year-old year, except in showmanship at halter.
+Horses must be at least three years of age to show in ranch riding, ranch trail, and VRH classes.